mapbox/mapbox-vision-ios/README.md

 # Contributing

+We use [secret-shield](https://github.com/mapbox/secret-shield) tool which runs as a pre-commit hook.
+In order to enable it you should install [Komondor git hooks manager](https://github.com/shibapm/Komondor) by running `swift run komondor install`

 ## Code of conduct

 Everyone is invited to participate in Mapbox's open source projects and public discussions: we want to create a welcoming and friendly environment.
 Harassment of participants or other unethical and unprofessional behavior will not be tolerated in our spaces.